niranjan72001/img-to-pdf-convertor/README.md

 2.os
 3.tk .
-The user can select the multiple images and  the required name for the pdf file as input to the program when requested. a sample input output demo is attached together support for any issues or queries , contributions or ideas to the programm contact:niranjan000719@gmail.com
+The user can select the multiple images and  the required name for the pdf file as input to the program when requested. support for any issues or queries , contributions or ideas to the programm contact:niranjan000719@gmail.com